jinkim31/event_thread/README.md

 > Also note that in the destructor, `mTimer` is removed from the thread for a proper `EThread` destruction.

 ## Inter-thread Communications
-Event Thread support thread-safe inter-thread communications that executes public member function of the other `EObject`s of other threads.
+Event Thread support thread-safe inter-thread communications that executes public member function of the other `EObject`s in other threads.

 `app.h`
 ```c++